Skip to Content

 e.g., “List all S3 buckets across all regions”

-• Purpose: Fetch raw data from AWS APIs
+• Purpose: Fetch raw data from your environment

 • Output: JSON data or metric results